nicky-nym/nicky-nym.github.io/pages/cities.md

   * In the **US Pentagon building**, it is possible to walk between any two points in less than seven minutes.
 The Pentagon has 6.6 million square feet of floorspace, so that's a **KR<sub>7</sub>** of **6.6 million square feet**.[^wiki_pentagon]

+### Congestion

+> "In a study last year, Inrix estimated that the cost of congestion in the United States alone was $305 billion (USD)" [^turbot]

+> "In L.A., nothing concerns locals more than traffic—not personal safety, the cost of living, or even the housing market—according to a 2016 poll by the Los Angeles Times.
+Drivers there spend an average of 80 hours in gridlock every year, according to a report by Texas A&M University."[^bliss]